jbuchbinder/jbuchbinder.github.com/source/_posts/2015-07-28-pi-using-the-medium-of-film-to-externalize-a-concept.md

 ![pi-0002](/images/2015/07/pi-0002.jpg)

-Max Cohen always comes across as trapped and confined, even when he is in a wide-open space, like sitting on a park bench.
+The basic gamut is much the same.
+Additionally, Max Cohen always comes across as trapped and confined, even when he is in a wide-open space, like sitting on a park bench.

 More importantly, everything is black and white.
 There are few, if any midtones present.
 I believe that this mirrors the outer story of man vs god/sun/enlightenment/understanding by giving us only two elements: light and dark.
 The Go game shows also shows us a stark visual representation of two polar opposites, engaged in quiet battle, through its black and white game pieces.